jwstegemann/fritz2-docs/Components.md

 }
 ```

-To allow nested components use a lamba with `RenderContext` as its receiver or the type of the element you are calling this lambda in:
+To allow nested components use a lambda with `RenderContext` as its receiver, or the type of the element you are calling this lambda in:
 ```kotlin
 // return a html element if your if you need it fun RenderContext.container(content: Div.() -> Unit): Div {